trinile/hurry-up/README.md

 ..* Visual elements will not display correctly on older models.
 ..* Note: Xcode 7.3 required for IOS 9.3.1 and above to test on iphone directly.

+#####Non-platform specific commands:

+1. In emulator, ctrl-cmd-Z brings up a popup that allows you to Enable Live Reload.
+This will let you edit your code and immediately see the result in the emulator.
+2. In emulator, cmd-D it will open a debugger window.

 ## API's

 This project will require developer accounts for two API's: Google Maps for location information, and Twilio to send text messages to users.
 It should be noted that each trial Twilio account allows texting to a single phone number.
 Each team member might need to create a separate account for testing purposes.